cgadski/nix-rice/README.md

 # documentation of constructors

-  Is available in MAKERICE.md in this directory.
+  Is available in 'documentation' file of this directory.